openvinotoolkit/model_server/docs/docker_container.md

 *Note:* OVMS docker image could be created with ubi8-minimal base image, beside the default centos7.
 Use command `make docker_build BASE_OS=redhat`.
 OVMS with ubi base image doesn't support NCS and HDDL accelerators.

+Additionally you can set version of GPU driver used by the produced image.
+Currently following versions are available:
+- 19.41.14441
+- 20.35.17767

+Provide version from the list above as INSTALL_DRIVER_VERSION argument in make command to build image with specific version of the driver like
+`make docker_build INSTALL_DRIVER_VERSION=19.41.14441`.
+If not provided, version 20.35.17767 is used.

 ### Running the OpenVINO&trade; Model Server Image for **Single** Model <a name="singlemodel"></a>

 Follow the [Preparation of Model guide](models_repository.md) before running the docker image